Fayeble/lancer-briefings/public/pilots/Tarot.md

 Unfortunately, her jobs were halted when her mech was involved in a crash.
 The people she crashed with reworked her mech to be more suited for combat, and since then she's been working her third job.

 {[Collapsed.
-Reason: "Interesting, if ultimately unnecessary to reveal."]}
+Reason: "A personal addition, perhaps embarrassing?
+I'll avoid adding for now."]}